How long does it take to learn WordPress?

 These WordPress editors are designed to be easy to use.
 They will take a few days to understand at the basic level, but probably months or a year to get good enough to take complete control of their capabilities and create professional-looking sites.

 Some people have built careers out of using these no-code editors and have been very successful at it.
 That said, keep in mind that they ultimately limit how much you can customize your site because you’re not getting into the nitty-gritty of the code.
-For some people, that’s perfectly fine.
+For some developers and clients, that’s perfectly fine.

-How long does it take to set up and build a WordPress page?
+How long does it take to set up and build a WordPress website?

 Setting up a WordPress site as a website owner that doesn’t code takes the same time as developers because the steps are the same.
 It comes down to the following:

 - Purchasing a domain name and acquiring web hosting services for your site.